Temple Summer in Germany

 Non-Temple students pay the non-matriculated student rate based on residency.
 For the 2024-25 academic year, PA residents are charged $786 per credit and non-PA residents are charged $1,413 per credit. *Non-Temple students: your program costs may vary depending on your home institution's billing model.
 Please check with your study abroad office about your school's billing policies.

 All students pay the Germany Program Fee, which includes housing in shared accommodations, orientation, a public transportation pass, and a day trip.
-The estimated Germany Program Fee for four weeks is $2,625 and $3,675 for eight weeks.
+The estimated Germany Program Fee is $3,000 for four weeks and $4,400 for eight weeks.

 For complete details about billable costs and estimate for non-billable expenses, such as airfare, meals, and personal expenses, view the program cost sheet.